SenjoNanaya/CMSC150FINALPROJECT/README.md

 **Developed for:** CMSC 150 - Numerical and Symbolic Computation
 **Institution:** University of the Philippines Los Baños
 **Academic Year:** 2025-2026, 1st Semester
+**Special thanks to Claude for helping in writing and creating the diagrams + formulas + tables for this documentation**

 **Technologies Used:**
 - Python 3.x with Streamlit